 In May 2009 the NZSA wrote to 20 companies with an analysis showing they were carrying excessive debt based on their published 2008 annual reports.
 The market was outraged that we could be so “reckless” with our claims.

 Provenco Cadmus (now in liquidation) came out bottom of the heap; Allied Farmers was not much better and almost all of the companies on the list subsequently went to the market to strengthen their balance sheets.
 So who was fooling who?

 Nuplex was also on this list.
 Chairman Rob Aitken claimed our study was flawed.
 It is hard to see how he justified that position as just weeks earlier the company had been forced to ask shareholders for a bailout of biblical proportions.
 The reason – a huge debt to equity blowout!

 Our study showed that even in June 2008 Nuplex may have been in breach of one bank covenant.
 Again, there was denial based on the company’s capital notes being equity rather than debt.
 This subtlety was probably lost on the capital note investors.

 When debt covenants were officially breached due to the GFC a few months later, the company saw no reason to inform its owner shareholders, despite the situation being critical.
 In the latest annual report Aitken claims that “shareholder interests were preserved”.
 Try telling that to anyone unable to afford to take up the seven for one rights offer!

 In April 2010 the Securities Commission announced action against Aitken and the company for breaching continuous disclosure rules.
 Aitken continues to protest that covenants are only a guide.
-Until the bank actually enforces its rights, he seems to hold the view that the shareholders don’t need to know, despite the fact that at that stage their investment is probably heading down the toilet.
+Until the bank actually enforces its rights, he seems to hold the view that order viagra canada the shareholders don’t need to know, despite the fact that at that stage their investment is probably heading down the toilet.

 Now the Nuplex board seems to have agreed that moving the company domicile to Australia is the next smart move.
 There are three reasons given.